 - why is the button enabled server-side and not via JS?
 Google must be confident in knowing the exact and latest state of your installed extensions enough to store it on their servers, I guess

 It's not true.
-The person you're responding to has a habit of posting implausible-but-plausibly-plausible nonsense, and that's not how this works at all.
+The person you're responding to has a habit of posting implausible-but-plausibly-plausible nonsense, and it's not how this works at all.

 Looks like Firefox is immune.